TheTerabit/Books-web-api/README.md

 - Book by ISBN

-  Returns a book identified by the given ISBN number in the form of a JSON document or return a 404 if the book does not exists in the data set.
+  Returns a book identified by the given ISBN number in the form of a JSON document or return a 404 if the book does not exist in the data set.

   Endpoint url: /api/book/{isbn}